Meri Zindagi Hai Tu: A Tale of Love, Betrayal, and Redemption

 Meri Zindagi Hai Tu Episode 33 Recap and Review

-between Sohail and Kamyar and then Kamyar and Ayra.
-I guess it makes irfan happy?
+Finally irfan won.
+Ayra chose her father over Kamyar.
+There were fights first, between Sohail and Kamyar and then Kamyar and Ayra.
+I guess it makes Irfan happy?

 Review

 Remember the time Kamyar used to take care of his dada’s house for elderly women.
 What was that?
 Just a plot device?
 A trick to woo Ayra?
-Abhi baa Vella baitha rehta hai.
+That look, I’m so kind-hearted.
+And that giving balloons to kids???
+Abhi bhai saara waqt vella baitha rehta hai ya phir tunn kua hota hai.

-And he’s such a one string banjo: she didn’t trust me, and “I can’t change, I don’t trust myself”.
+And he’s such a one string banjo: “she didn’t trust me”, and “I can’t change, I don’t trust myself”.
 Did you learn to say anything else?
 He says this to Ayra, then to Sohail and then to dadi.
+I’m so tired of listening to his reason for hating Ayra.
+It isn’t a good enough reason to begin with.
+Even if it was, it would have lost its appeal because of misuse.
+It’s like Ross saying: WE WERE ON A BREAK!

 Until we meet again, check out my books on Amazon.
 You can subscribe for Kindle Unlimited for free for the first month, just saying 🙂